Screening operators and Parabolic inductions for Affine W-algebras (with an appendix by Shigenori Nakatsuka): Introduction

 Let us make some comment on the relationship between $\W^k(\gl_N,\Py)$ and the affine Yangian $Y(\widehat{\gl}_n)$.
 In the case that $f$ is a principal nilpotent element, an action of $Y(\widehat{\gl}_1)$ on $\W^k_N$ was first suggested by Aldey-Gaiotto-Tachikawa \cite{AGT} and was studied by Maulik-Okounkov \cite{MO} and Schiffmann-Vasserot \cite{SV}, see also \cite{BFN} for the generalizations.
 The coproduct \eqref{intro prin eq} is expected to be induced by the coproduct of $Y(\widehat{\gl}_1)$ as an analogue of the finite cases.
 We hope to study the relationship between the coproduct $\cop$ in Theorem B and that of affine Yangian $Y(\widehat{\gl}_n)$ in our future works.

 The paper is organized as follows.
-In Section \ref{W-alg sec}, we review the definitions of $\W$-algebras.
-In Section \ref{aff Wak sec}, we recall Wakimoto representations of $V^k(\g)$ and screening operators $S_\alpha$.
-In Section \ref{W-alg Wak sec}, we introduce Wakimoto representations of $\W^k(\g,f;\Gamma)$ and screening operators $Q_\alpha$, and state the precise formulae of $Q_\alpha$ in Theorem \ref{main thm}.
-In Section \ref{old scr sec}, we recall results in \cite{G}.
-In Section \ref{Miura map sec}, we recall the Miura map and prove Theorem C and Theorem D by using Lemma \ref{mod prop}.
+In Section \ref{sec:W-alg-def}, we review the definitions of $\W$-algebras.
+In Section \ref{W-alg T sec}, we introduce the $\W$-algebras over $T$.
+In Section \ref{sec:Miura maps}, we recall Miura maps.
+In Section \ref{parabolic screening operator}, we recall results in \cite{G}.
+In Section \ref{aff Wak sec}, we recall Wakimoto representations, Wakimoto resolutions and screening operators $S_\alpha$ of $V^T(\g)$.
+In Section \ref{local sec}, we define special coordinates on $N_+$ that give some restrictions on $S_\alpha$ and are always chosen in the rest of paper.
+In Section \ref{semi-inf sec}, we recall the semi-regular bimodule theory developed in \cite{ACL} and derive the vanishing of semi-infinite cohomologies of Wakimoto representations of $V^T(\g)$.
+In Section \ref{Wak sec}, we introduce Wakimoto representations, Wakimoto resolutions and screening operators $Q_\alpha$ of $\W$-algebras over $T$ by applying to those of $V^T(\g)$ the Drinfeld-Sokolov functors and results on vanishing of cohomologies.
+In Section \ref{Explicit forms of screenings}, we prove Theorem \ref{main thm}.
+In Section \ref{sec:compati Miura}, we state Lemma \ref{Miura lemma} and prove Theorem C and Theorem D by using Lemma \ref{Miura lemma} and Theorem \ref{main thm}.
 In Section \ref{reductive W-alg sec}, we define $\W$-algebras associated with reductive Lie algebras and conclude some results from Theorem C and Theorem D. In Section \ref{ind nil sec}, we recall the definitions and properties of induced nilpotent orbits.
 In Section \ref{pre sec}, we prepare some preliminary results in order to prove Theorem A. In Section \ref{induced sec}, we prove Theorem A. In Section \ref{chiral sec}, we derive some results for finite $\W$-algebras from Theorem A. In Section \ref{pyramid sec}, we recall the definitions of pyramids.
 In Section \ref{cop thm sec}, we prove Theorem B. In Section \ref{cop BCD sec}, we derive some generalizations of the coproducts for the $\W$-algebras of type $BCD$ from Theorem A. In Section \ref{examples sec}, we give examples of Theorem B in the case that $f$ is a principal, rectangular and subregular nilpotent element.
-In Appendix \ref{proof sec}, we prove Theorem \ref{main thm}.
-In Appendix \ref{mod prop sec}, we prove Lemma \ref{mod prop}.
+In Appendix \ref{appendix}, S. Nakatsuka presents a relationship between the Wakimoto resolution and a parabolic Wakimoto resolution of $V^F(\g)$ by using Fiebig's equivalence and results in \cite{Ku}, and proves Proposition \ref{coincidence with Miura map}, which implies Lemma \ref{Miura lemma}.